 Baptism

 The Sacrament of Baptism is the first sacrament of initiation.
 We believe as a church that the waters of baptism wash away sin and make one a son or daughter of the living God.
-Most Catholics are baptized as children and here at St. Malachy we ask parents to attend a baptismal preparation class so that they understand the promises of raising their children in the Catholic faith.
+Most Catholics are baptized as children, and here at St. Malachy, we ask first-time parents to attend a baptismal preparation class so that they understand the promises of raising their children in the Catholic faith.
 These classes are held on the second Saturday of the Month in the even months (February, April, June, etc.).
-This year, the April Baptism Class will take place on April 15th due to the second Saturday being Holy Saturday.

-For unbaptized adults, the normal process to prepare to receive baptism is attending the Rite of Christian Initiation for Adults (RCIA).
+For unbaptized adults, the usual process to prepare to receive baptism is attending the Order of Christian Initiation for Adults (OCIA).

 When deciding on Godparents, please review this WEBSITE